Sarilumab (By injection)

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
-Keep the medicine in the original package until you are ready to use it.
+Keep the medicine in its original package until you are ready to use it.
 You may also keep the medicine at room temperature, away from heat, after removing it from the refrigerator.
 Throw away unused medicine after 14 days.

 Drugs and Foods to Avoid: